Divine Protection

 So, we see that the promise of Divine Protection to

-the faithful is not cut and dry and we still may want to ask: CAN we rely on
+the faithful is not cut and dry, black or white, and we still may want to ask: CAN we rely on

 the many, many scriptures that promise Divine Protection for the